 The roads from Indore to Maheshwar have been upgraded and are mostly in good condition.
 To get to Indore, you can either take a domestic flight from many cities in India or an Indian Railways train, and then hire a car and driver from there.
 Alternatively, it's also possible to take the bus from Indore to Maheshwar if you're traveling on a budget.

 When to Visit

-What to Do
+What to Do There

 Where to Stay

 Alternatively, just outside the fort, the Hansa Heritage hotel is the best option.
-It's actually a new hotel that's built in a mock heritage style.
+It's actually a new hotel that's built in a mock ethnic style.
 It has a popular hand-loom store below it.
-Kanchan Recreation is an inexpensive and decent homestay near Narmada Ghat.
+Kanchan Recreation is an inexpensive but decent homestay near Narmada Ghat.

 If you don't mind commercialized religion (and the extraction of money that comes with it), Omkareshwar, also a couple of hours away from Maheshwar by road, is a popular pilgrimage place that forms part of the Madhya Pradesh Malwa Region Golden Triangle.
-This island, resembling an "Om" sign from above, on the River Narmada has one of the 12 Jyotirlingams (natural rock formations shaped like shivalingams) in India.
-Travel an hour upstream by boat from Maheshwar and you'll reach Sahastradhara, where the river splits into a thousand streams due to volcanic rock formations on the riverbed.
-It's an ideal picnic destination.
+This island on the Narmada River resembles an "Om" symbol from above, and has one of the 12 jyotirlingas (natural rock formations representing Lord Shiva) in India.